Developmental Endocrinology Research Group

 For her PhD research project, Malika will focus on studies of longterm outcome and aetiology in boys with Disorders of Sex Development (DSD).
 This project will include an assessment of the prevalence of endocrine and genetic abnormalities in XY DSD children with detailed assessment of the underlying genetic abnormality through an extended panel of XY DSD genes and particular focus on bone health.
 She will also investigate the effect of androgens on gene expression in this group.
 These studies will dovetail with other clinical and research activities in the Developmental Endocrinology Research Group.

 Dr S Ching Chen

-Dr S Ching Chen is a national GRID trainee with a particular interest in diabetes and bone.
-Ching is based in Paediatric Diabetes and Endocrinology at the Royal Hospital for Children, Glasgow.
+Dr S Ching Chen is a specialty consultant paediatrician with a particular interest in diabetes and bone.
+Ching is based in Paediatric Diabetes and Endocrinology at Forth Valley Royal Hospital .
 She graduated from the University of Glasgow and undertook her paediatric training predominantly in the west of Scotland.
-In 2013 she was awarded the Clinical Research Fellowship by the Yorkhill Children's Charity, renamed Glasgow Children's Hospital Charity, and is currently studying for an MD at the University of Glasgow, under the supervision of Professor Syed Faisal Ahmed.
+In 2013 she was awarded the Clinical Research Fellowship by the Yorkhill Children's Charity, renamed Glasgow Children's Hospital Charity, and completed her MD at the University of Glasgow, under the supervision of Professor Syed Faisal Ahmed.

 Research Project Summary

-As part of her MD, Ching is undertaking a translational research project looking at the bone health of children and adolescents with Type 1 diabetes.
+As part of her MD, Ching undertook a translational research project looking at the bone health of children and adolescents with Type 1 diabetes.
 She spent a year in the Institute of Molecular, Cell and Systems Biology (IMCSB) under the supervision of Dr Stephen Yarwood, to study the effects of metformin on mesenchymal stem cell differentiation into bone and fat.
-Her clinical study will explore the feasibility of MRI as a tool for assessing bone health in healthy children and the assessment of bone microarchitecture and marrow adiposity in children with established, as well as newly diagnosed Type 1 diabetes mellitus.
+Her clinical study explored the feasibility of MRI as a tool for assessing bone health in healthy children and the assessment of bone microarchitecture and marrow adiposity in children with established, as well as newly diagnosed Type 1 diabetes mellitus.